Holly Berry Cookies

-- 1. In a large bowl, combine the first five ingredients.
+- 1. In a large bowl, combine the first 5 ingredients.
 Cut in butter until mixture resembles coarse crumbs.
 In a small bowl, beat egg and milk.
 Add to crumb mixture just until moistened.
 Cover and refrigerate for 1 hour or until dough is easy to handle.

 - 3. In a small bowl, combine the sugar, milk and vanilla until smooth; spread over cookies.
 Decorate with Red Hots before glaze is set.
 Let dry.
 Using a small new paintbrush and green food coloring, paint holly leaves on cookies.
-Yield: 2 dozen.

 1 cookie: 171 calories, 4g fat (3g saturated fat), 20mg cholesterol, 81mg sodium, 32g carbohydrate (23g sugars, 0 fiber), 2g protein.